New Zealand Food: 37 foods from New Zealand to try!

 - Bluff Oysters

-6. Whitebait fritters and Paua fritters
+5. Whitebait Fritters and Paua Fritters

-Following on from seafood, Paua and whitebait are commonly made into fritters.
+Following on from New Zealand sea food, Paua and whitebait are commonly made into fritters.
 Along the coastline, you will find many people cooking them like this.

-So, it’s no wonder that with a huge ratio of sheep that New Zealand produces a lot of lambs!
+So, it’s no wonder that with a huge ratio of sheep that New Zealand also produces a lot of lambs!
 As such, there are plenty of lamb dishes from New Zealand.

 So please tell me the look on your face when I tell you that Marmite is a popular breakfast spread that’s made from yeast and is a thick black texture.

 Don’t apply as much as you would if you were having jam or something else.
 It’s a strong taste so it’s better with only a small spread (around 1 teaspoon).

 Another classic New Zealand food is the ol’ combo of dip and chips.
 This popular combo must be eaten at all BBQs or get-togethers.